theEricMa/ScaleDreamer/README.md

 ## 🌈 Prompt-Specific 3D Generation

-- ASD with Stable Diffusion.
+- ASD with Stable Diffusion (`SD`).
 You can change the prompt accordingly.
 ```
 sh scripts/single-prompt-benchmark/asd_sd_nerf.sh
 ```

-- ASD with MVDream.
+- ASD with MVDream (`MV`).
 You can change the prompt accordingly.
 ```
 sh scripts/single-prompt-benchmark/asd_mv_nerf.sh
 ```

+## 🌈 Prompt-Amortized 3D Generator Tranining

+- The following `3D generator` architectures are available: Triplane-Transformer

+- The following text prompt `dataset` is available: DF415

+- The `3D generator` can be alternatively trained on the `dataset` with either `SD` or `MV` as the 2D Diffusion Prior.